Proton Computed Tomography Image Reconstruction Based on the Richardson-Lucy Algorithm: Summary

 \section{Summary}

-In this work the application of the Richardson\,--\,Lucy algorithm with probability density based proton-phantom interaction calculation for proton CT image reconstruction has been presented.
-The authors applied clinically realistic setups and parameters in the Monte Carlo simulations: 400 mm detector-isocenter distance, 1.5-2 million primary protons per image slice and realistic beam and detector characteristics.
-For testing and for the evaluation of the resolutions two widely used phantom were applied the Derenzo and the CTP404.
+In this work the first application of the Richardson\,--\,Lucy-based iterative algorithm with probability density based proton-phantom interaction calculation for proton CT image reconstruction has been presented.
+We applied clinically relevant setups and parameters in the Monte Carlo simulations: 400~mm detector-isocenter distance, realistic beam and detector characteristics, with $\sim$40 million primary protons per image slice.
+In order to test and evaluate the reconstruction results, two widely used phantoms were applied: the CTP528 and the CTP404 ones.

-The authors concluded that the presented reconstruction method meets the required density resolution, and have similar density resolution as the state of art prototypes.
-However, the spatial resolution of the images are promising, but has not reached the clinical requirements yet.
-Further development of the algorithm is necessary.
-It is also important to mention, that however the reconstructed images are noisy due to the low statistics, they are almost artefact free without the application of any post processing method.
+We have concluded that the presented reconstruction method already approaches the required density uncertainty and spatial resolution, with similar values as the state-of-art prototypes.
+As of today, quantitatively more accurate or computationally more effective methods are available in e.g.~\cite{noFrontTrack_Rambo} and~\cite{Collins-Fekete_2016}---however, the proposed method has the potential to achieve qualitatively competitive results and medical applicability.

-The authors are continuing the algorithm development, with a focus on the spatial resolution and reconstruction time, which limited the investigations of the current work to only one layer.
-Indeed the possibility of the speedup of the algorithm has been also planned.
+We plan to continue the development of the proposed algorithm, with a focus on the spatial resolution, three dimensional reconstruction and improved processing time, which limited the investigations of the current work to only one layer.
+Indeed, the possibility of the speedup of the algorithm has been also directed by parallel booster methods and machine learning techniques.